Cataract Surgery in Melbourne – Safe, Affordable & Expert Care

-It can be alarming to first hear you have signs of a cataract.
+It can be alarming to first hear that you have signs of a cataract.
 However, under the care and skill of Dr van Heerden, our specialist in cataract surgery, Melbourne residents can rest assured their eyes are in safe hands.
 Having completed further study in cataract surgery, Dr van Heerden is passionate about achieving optimal visual outcomes after your cataract extraction.

 What are cataracts?